$B_c$ meson decays into $S$-wave charmonium plus light meson pairs in the perturbative QCD approach: Introduction

 The rest of the paper is organized as follows.
-The kinematic variables for three-body hadronic $B$ meson decays are assigned in Sec.~II.
+The kinematic variables for quasi-two-body hadronic $B$ meson decays are assigned in Sec.~II.
 The two-meson $P$-wave DAs are parametrized and normalized to time-like form factors, which take the relativistic Breit-Wigner (RBW) model~\cite{LHCb:2018oeg} or the Gounaris-Sakurai (GS) model~\cite{Gounaris:1968mw}.
-Such a parametrization is allowed by the Watson theorem \cite{Watson:1952ji}, that guarantees the factorization of elastic rescattering effects into a final-state meson pair.
-We present and discuss the numerical results for branching ratios, polarization fractions and relative ratios of three-body $B_c$ meson decays in Sec.~III, which is followed by the Conclusion.
+We present and discuss the numerical results for branching ratios, polarization fractions and relative ratios of quasi-two-body $B_c$ meson decays in Sec.~III, which is followed by the Conclusion.